afrisenti-semeval/afrisent-semeval-2023/README.md

 # Trial Data

-We provide the trail data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
+We provide the trial data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
 Check the [Trialdata](README.md)

 # Training data.